 On the train then, the next morning, hazy from the 2 hours of sleep and still buzzing from my endless glass of Spanish wine…that I realized I had a choice.
 I was in Spain, with people that I loved, and new adventures ahead of us.

 I didn’t need the 3 pairs of jeans, the cotton pj’s, or the navy hoodie that just decided to vacation in London that summer.
 I had everything I needed right there.
 If I needed more clothes, another pair of shoes, or an umbrella, I could just buy one.
-And I was traveling with three of my favorite girl friends, who being most generous, shared what they had with me, no questions asked.
+And I was traveling with three of my favorite girl friends, who were most generous, shared what they had with me, no questions asked.